RahilMasood/Juggernaut_Frontend/CLOUD_INTEGRATION.md

 - `juggernaut`: For application-specific files
 - `client`: For client-related documents
 - `tools`: For utility and tool files
-- `recycle_bin`: For deleted files that can be restored
+- `rbin`: For deleted files that can be restored

 ## Usage